slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"A man that lives from memories becames old.
 One that lives from projects remains young."
 -- Bruno Munari [1907]*

+> *"Youth is a gift of nature, but age is a work of art."
+-- Stanisław Jerzy Lec [1909]*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 There was no transitional period."
 -- Stanisław Ulam [1909]*